MarcoBendinelli/HangOut-Flutter-Mobile-App/README.md

 HangOut is a modern mobile app that revolutionizes socializing.
 It offers a seamless user experience with four main pages: _My events_, _Explore_, _My groups_, and _Profile_.
 Users can discover events and groups based on specific interests, manage their activities, and personalize their account.
 HangOut also includes interactive pop-ups for viewing detailed information, accessing user profiles, creating events and groups, and managing notifications.

+The Application UI/UX was developed with the contribution of Elisa Ciliberti, an amazing designer!
+Check out her work on her website [here](http://elisaciliberti.it/).

 ## Design Document

 Check out the [Design Document](/design_document/HO_Design_Document.pdf) to learn more!
 This document includes (mainly) the following information: